-This is one question you would be thinking when you get your new shiny Apple iPhone 8 or a Samsung Galaxy S9.
-The Samsung S9 has the Corning Gorilla Glass 5 protection and Apple also uses a toughened glass to make the iPhone 8 or iPhone X screen scratch resistant.
+This is one question you would be thinking about when you get your new shiny Apple iPhone 12 or a Samsung Galaxy S21.
+The Samsung S21 has the Corning Gorilla Glass Victus protection and Apple also uses a toughened glass to make the iPhone 12 Pro or iPhone 11 screen scratch-resistant.

-Also, recently the company has announced the Gorilla Glass 6 which is even harder and more resistant to breaking than the Gorilla Glass 5.
+Also, now there are several mobiles that come with Gorilla Glass 6 which is even harder and more resistant to breaking than the Gorilla Glass 5.

 But the question is do you still need a screen protector after all the advancement in the hardened glass technology.

-Moreover, most of the new mid-range Android smartphones come with some kind of hard scratch resistant glass which promises to keep your smartphone scratch proof.
+Moreover, most of the new mid-range Android smartphones come with some kind of hard scratch-resistant glass that promises to keep your smartphone scratch proof.

 The major culprits for scratches are keys in your pockets and the tiny dust or sand particles can also create micro-scratches on a mobile screen.